minerllabs/basalt-benchmark/README.md

 ## Setup the environment for training the BC model

 Tested system: Ubuntu with 16 CPU cores, 64GB of RAM and Nvidia Tesla T4 GPU.

+:warning: To install MineRL, make sure you have installed the Java requirements for it (Java JDK 8)!
+See [MineRL installation docs] for the exact requirements and setup.

 Additional requirements: `sudo apt install xvfb ffmpeg`

 ```bash